davidsblog/radioApi/README.md

 sudo apt-get install alsa-utils
 ```

-Please test these are working by doing:
+Please test these packages are working by doing:

 ```
 madplay --help
 amixer --help
 ```

-...to make sure they display the help text, the code won't work without them.
+...to make sure they display their help texts, the code won't work without them.

 Building
 ========